infrawithshobhit/infrawithshobhit/README.md

 I design and build systems that:
 - Detect failures before customers feel them
 - Convert alerts into actionable intelligence
-- Reduce MTTR using Dynatrace, automation, and data
+- Reduce MTTR using AWS,ELK,Dynatrace, automation, and data
+- I Use KIRO to automate small projects and play around

 ---